kastergarta/Developedia-Project/README.md

 ### `Thanks`

-Special thanks to my partner on this project - [Emmanuel Owusu](https://github.com/emanovic7).
+Special thanks to my project partner - [Emmanuel Owusu](https://github.com/emanovic7).

 Thank you [Annie Souza](https://github.com/luanesouza), [Randy Herasme](https://github.com/randyher) for support, professionalism and patience.
 Thank you for seeing me and every student as a partner in learning and sharing.